 Finally, a good scalp massage or neck and shoulder massage can also work wonders.
 Researchers in Brazil found that massaging the greater occipital nerve, located at the back of the neck just below the scull, is very effective for relieving migraines.

-Tea is not only refreshing and extremely good for you, it contains caffeine, which is a terrific natural remedy for headache pain.
-In fact, caffeine is even added to most pharmaceutical pain killers because it’s been found to increases their effectiveness by nearly half.
-Black, green or oolong teas are considered the best and contain some very potent antioxidants as well.
-Just make sure you brew it nice and strong for full effect and benefit.
+Tea is not only refreshing and extremely good for you, it contains caffeine, which is a terrific reliever of headache pain.
+In fact, caffeine is even added to most pharmaceutical pain killers because it’s been found to increase their effectiveness by nearly half.
+Black tea, green tea (especially Matcha green tea) or oolong tea are considered the best and contain some very potent antioxidants as well.
+Just make sure you brew your tea nice and strong for full effect and benefit.
 You can also add a couple of bruised whole cloves to your tea if you wish (for their powerful anti-inflammatory benefit).
-This is actually an old folk home remedy for migraine headaches that your grandma probably used.
+This is actually an old folk remedy for migraine headaches that your grandma probably used.
 In addition to drinking tea, you can also eat some natural dark chocolate as well.
 This food is high in caffeine and likewise helps to sooth a headache.

-Note: Caffeine can actually cause migraines if you are a regular and big tea or coffee drinker.
+Note: Caffeine can actually cause migraines if you're a regular and/or big tea or coffee drinker.
 If this relates to you, you may want to approach this remedy with caution.

 A lot of migraines are caused by dehydration.
 So rehydrating yourself is paramount and can actually make a headache disappear quite rapidly.
 But rather than just have a glass of water, turbo-charge your drink by adding some lemon juice and ACV.
 This mix will rehydrate you much quicker and balance your acid-alkaline level, giving you far better relief than just having water alone.
 As an extra benefit, apple cider vinegar is rich in potassium, which is also known to help migraine sufferers quite significantly.

-So fill yourself up a big glass of warm, filtered water and add the juice of a half fresh squeezed lemon, along with 2 tablespoons of organic apple cider vinegar.
+So fill yourself up a big glass of warm, filtered water and add the juice of a half fresh squeezed lemon, along with 2 tablespoons of raw organic apple cider vinegar (such as these brands).
 Stir and drink straight away.
 Then make up another mix, but this time slowly sip on it over the space of an hour.
 Also avoid all alcohol at this time as this dehydrates the body.
-If your headache was caused by dehydration, it will surely be gone by the time you finish the second glass!
+If your headache was caused by dehydration, it will surely be gone by the time you finish your second glass!

-Now that you have some quick relieving natural remedies for headaches to choose from, it’s time to look at some of the long term solutions for lowering the severity of your migraines, and even stopping them altogether.
-Here’s 6 things you must do if you regularly suffer from migraines and you want get rid of them and get your life back.
+Now you have some quick relieving natural remedies for migraine headaches that you can choose from, it’s time to look at some of the long term solutions for lowering the severity of your migraines, and even stopping them altogether.
+Here’s 8 things you must do if you regularly suffer from migraines and want get rid of them and get your life back.
 They work wonders for me and I know they’ll work wonders for you too if you stick with them…

 For me, I still find that weight training or group classes such as Les Mills Grit or Bootcamp work the best.
 They help to strengthen the neck muscles (which then causes fewer headaches) and provide the best stress relief.
 As you’re probably already aware, stress is one of the biggest causes, if not the biggest cause of migraine headaches.
 Of course, the extra health benefits of regular exercise have also been well documented.
 If you’re not comfortable with doing weight training or group fitness classes then even going for a brisk walk or riding your bike 3-5 times a week can be beneficial and will still help tremendously.

-Feverfew is another safe herb that you can continue to take for good (also highly recommended) and dosages are in the range of 100-150 mg’s daily for the standardized versions.
+Feverfew is another safe herb that you can continue to take long term (also highly recommended) and dosages are in the range of 100-150 mg’s daily for the standardized versions.
 White willow bark extract is best taken at the onset of a migraine.
-In fact, it’s a good idea to always keep some white willow in your pantry and take it even if you think you feel a migraine coming on!
-(Better to be safe than sorry right?).
+In fact, it’s a good idea to always keep some white willow in your pantry and take it even if you think you feel a migraine coming on (better to be safe than sorry).
 You can also purchase both feverfew extract and white willow bark from most health food stores or online.

 To take your ACV, simply mix 2 tablespoons in a glass of warm, filtered water along with a teaspoon of Manuka honey (for taste) and drink 10 minutes before a meal twice a day, every day.
-Or if you find you struggle with the taste of apple cider vinegar, take the ACV capsules instead.
+Or, if you find you struggle with the taste of apple cider vinegar, go with the ACV capsules instead.

-The dosage for CoQ10 in the first study was 100 mgs 3 times daily, so this is the amount you would need to take.
-Vitamin B2 at 400 mgs a day is a high dose but you can now buy extra strength B2 so this won’t be a problem.
+The dosage for CoQ10 in the first study was 100 mg's 3 times daily, so this is the amount you would need to take.
+Vitamin B2 at 400 mgs a day is a high dose but you can now buy extra strength B2 supplements (such as these) so this won’t be a problem.
 You can likewise find these supplements online or purchase them from any good health food retailer.

-Fish oil and vitamin D are two tried and tested home remedies for migraine headaches that have been shown to help immensely.
+Fish oil and vitamin D are two "tried and tested" home remedies for migraine headaches that have been shown to help tremendously with this condition.
 Fish oil helps to prevent the constriction of blood vessels and the subsequent actions in the head that lead to migraines.
 Vitamin D reduces inflammation (as does fish oil), which is another common trigger for migraine attacks.
-One study presented at the American Headache Society annual meeting back in 2008 found that almost half of all chronic migraine sufferers have very low levels of vitamin D.
+One study presented at the American Headache Society annual meeting back in 2008 found that almost half of all chronic migraine sufferers have very low levels of vitamin D. 6

-The recommended dosage of fish oil for migraines is around 10-12,000 mgs daily taken in divided doses.
+The recommended dosage of fish oil for migraines is around 10,000 mg's daily taken in divided doses.
 For vitamin D, its worth taking the time to get your vitamin D levels checked first to see if they are low.
-Adults need at least 2000 IU every day so if you do have a vitamin D deficiency, supplementation and regular sun exposure will be required.
-Of course, fish oil also contains vitamin D so taking this will help bring your levels back up as well.
+Adults need between 4000-8000 IU's every day according to vitamin D expert, Dr Cedric Garland, so if you do have a vitamin D deficiency, supplementation and regular sun exposure will be required.
+7 Of course, fish oil also contains vitamin D so taking this will help bring your levels back up as well.
 You can easily purchase fish oil and vitamin D3 supplements from just about anywhere these days.
 Just make sure you go with a reputable brand and stay away from the cheaper varieties.

 When it comes to meditation and Yoga, there is no wrong way or right way to do it.
 However, by joining a group or finding a good book on the subject you can learn to not just have a nice relaxation session, but instead, have yourself a deep and truly exhilarating experience!
 Personally, this is one practice I could never give up now.
 The benefits are just so amazing and life-changing.
 Here’s some good books on meditation and Yoga techniques if you’re interested… Meditation/Yoga